MTA taps Andy Byford as next NYC Transit president

 The Metropolitan Transportation Authority announced Tuesday that Andy Byford would take the helm as president of New York City Transit.

-Byford, who is expected to start in January, will be responsible for running the city's subways, buses, paratransit services and the Staten Island Railway at a time when the agency is grappling with a new plan to improve service amid growing complaints.
+Byford, who is expected to start in January, will be responsible for running the city’s subways, buses, paratransit services and the Staten Island Railway at a time of growing complaints as the agency grapples with a new plan to improve service.

 Touting Byford’s more than three decades of experience spanning three continents and extolling his recent five-year stint as CEO of the Toronto Transit Commission, MTA chairman Joe Lhota said the agency was “thrilled” to have him on board.